How Long Does it Take to Fill Out The FAFSA?

 The filling process may seem intimidating for some students for their first time.
-By knowing about the information to be filled, how long it takes to fill the FAFSA, and how long it takes for the FAFSA to process, students might feel more prepared and confident in applying for financial aid.
+By learning about the information required to fill out the FAFSA, how long it takes to fill the FAFSA, and how long it takes for the FAFSA to process, students might feel more prepared and confident in applying for financial aid.

 This article focuses on how much time a student can take to fill the FAFSA, how the process works, and some tips on how you can fill it quickly.